 With integrated ERP software, all the information is in the same system so all employees can see what they need to see without disturbing other teams.
 This doesn’t mean that everyone has access to everything – you can, of course, set restrictions which means each employee only has access to the information they actually need to complete their own roles.

 One of our previous articles focused on potential limitations of your current software and technical problems you might be experiencing.
-You may find it useful to read 8 reasons you may want to start divorce proceedings with your business software.

 Is there anything you particularly dislike about your current software?
 Let me know in the comments below.